Denniskamau/timemachine/README.md

 # TimeMachine
-A python program that helps in tracking the changes made to a file
+A python program that helps in tracking the changes made to a file by making use of cron job

 ##  Setting up